JackDca/Mailpilewiki/Getting-started-on-MacOS.md

 ```

-Clone and Install Mailpile (in user 'Sites' directory):
+Clone and Install Mailpile (in user 'Sites' directory, but any directory will do):
 ```
 cd ~/Sites
 git clone -b release/alpha https://github.com/pagekite/Mailpile.git